Petit Trianon

-The Petit Trianon ([pəti tʁijanɔ̃]; French for "small Trianon") is a Neoclassical style château located on the grounds of the Palace of Versailles in Versailles, France.
-It was built between 1762 and 1768 during the reign of King Louis XV of France.
-The Petit Trianon was constructed within the park of a larger royal retreat known as the Grand Trianon.
+The Petit Trianon ([pəti tʁijanɔ̃]; French for 'small Trianon') is a Neoclassical style château located on the grounds of the Palace of Versailles in Versailles, France.
+It was built between 1762 and 1768 during the reign of King Louis XV.
+The Petit Trianon was constructed within the gardens of a larger royal retreat known as the Grand Trianon.

 Design and construction

-The Petit Trianon was built on the site of a botanical garden developed about a decade earlier by Louis XV, within the grounds of the Grand Trianon, Louis XIV's retreat from the Palace of Versailles to the southeast.
-It was designed by Ange-Jacques Gabriel by order of Louis XV for his long-term mistress, Madame de Pompadour, and was constructed between 1762 and 1768.
+The Petit Trianon was built on the site of a botanical garden developed about a decade earlier by Louis XV, within the grounds of the Grand Trianon, Louis XIV's retreat.
+It was designed by Ange-Jacques Gabriel by order of Louis XV for his mistress, Madame de Pompadour, and was constructed between 1762 and 1768.
 Madame de Pompadour died four years before its completion, and the Petit Trianon was subsequently occupied by her successor, Madame du Barry.
-Upon his accession to the throne in 1774, the 20-year-old Louis XVI gave the château and its surrounding park to his 19-year-old Queen Marie Antoinette for her exclusive use and enjoyment.
+Upon his accession to the throne in 1774, the 20-year-old Louis XVI gave the château and its surrounding park to his 19-year-old wife, Marie Antoinette, for her exclusive use.

 The Petit Trianon is an example of the transition from the Rococo style of the earlier part of the 18th century to the Neoclassical style of the 1760s and onward.
-It attracts interest in its four facades, each designed according to that part of the estate it would face.
+It attracts interest in its four façades, each designed according to that part of the estate it would face.
 The Corinthian order predominates, with two freestanding and two engaged columns on the side of the formal French garden, and pilasters facing both the courtyard and the area once occupied by Louis XV's greenhouses.
-Overlooking the former botanical garden of the king, the remaining façade was left bare.
+Overlooking the former botanical garden of the King, the remaining façade was left bare.

 Marie Antoinette would visit the Petit Trianon to escape the formality of court life and to rest from her royal responsibilities.
-Since all were de par la Reine (by order of the Queen), none were permitted to enter the property without the Queen's permission.
-Only the Queen's "inner circle" (including the princesse de Lamballe and Gabrielle de Polastron, duchesse de Polignac) were invited, which alienated the court nobility.
+Since it was her private property, no one was permitted to enter the property without the Queen's permission.
+Only the Queen's inner circle (including the princesse de Lamballe and the duchesse de Polignac) were invited, which alienated the court nobility.
 In the spring of 1779, Marie Antoinette retired to the Petit Trianon to recover from illness after the birth of her daughter Marie-Thérèse.
-Her entire household came with her, as well as four male friends to attend to her: the Duke of Coigny, the Duke of Guines, Count Valentin Esterhazy, and the Baron of Besenval.
-This was in violation of court etiquette, causing gossip to circulate at Versailles and "the malicious insinuations against her which became so common later on."
+Her entire household came with her, as well as four male friends to attend her: the duc de Coigny, the duc de Guînes, the comte d'Esterházy, and the baron de Besenval.
+This innocent activity was in violation of court etiquette and caused gossip to circulate.
+This was just one of the 'malicious insinuations against her which became so common later on.'